andrewdalex/andrewdalex.github.io/index.md

 In my free time, I used to play a lot of rugby including a 4-year stint for the UCLA men's team.
-I now stick to touch rugby and serve as an assistant coach for the UCSB rugby team as well as play an occasional round of golf.
+I now stick to touch rugby, serve as an assistant coach for the UCSB rugby team, and play an occasional round of golf.